 Anyone can develop skin cancer.
-It occurs when cells abnormally grow, which often results in a growth on or in the layers of the skin.
-If the growth continues, it may spread throughout the body in the blood stream.
+It occurs when cells abnormally grow, which often results in growth on or in the layers of the skin.
+If the growth continues, it may spread throughout the body in the bloodstream.
 Sun damage is the major factor in the onset of skin cancer.

 Regular self-exams help detect the early signs of skin cancer.
 The appearance of suspicious moles, lesions, growths, scaly skin, or tenderness may indicate an issue.
 If any of these symptoms are noticed, a dermatologist should be contacted immediately for a skin cancer screening.